gem/global_embodied_carbon_model/README.md

 Each regional repository contains the following folders and subfolders:

-1) <span style="color: #7cf9d6"><b>Replacement_Embodied_Carbon</b></span>: This folder includes plots, maps and data on embodied carbon associated with replacing existing buildings with new constructions following destructive events (not necessarily earthquakes).
+🚧 <span style="color: #7cf9d6"><b>Replacement_Embodied_Carbon</b></span>: This folder includes plots, maps and data on embodied carbon associated with replacing existing buildings with new constructions following destructive events (not necessarily earthquakes).
 It covers material production (modules A1- A3) and construction (modules A4-A5) of new structures, as well as end-of-life processes of existing damaged buildings.

 	 The folder contains:

-	 - <span style="color: #7fccb6"><b>components</b></span>, including:
+	 🧱 <span style="color: #7fccb6"><b>components</b></span>, including:

-	    - <span style="color: #7fccb6"><b>carbon_class_mapping</b></span>: A CSV file that maps the existing building types to the carbon building classes of new constructions, reflecting whether a Built Back Better (BBB) approach is followed.
+	    - <span style="color: #7fccb6"><b>carbon_class_mapping</b></span>: A CSV file that maps the existing building types to the carbon building classes of new constructions, reflecting whether a built back better (BBB) approach is followed.
 If BBB is only partially adopted in some countries of the region, an additional CSV file (Region_countries_bbb.csv) lists those specific countries
 	    - <span style="color: #7fccb6"><b>structural</b></span>: CSV files providing quantities per built area and embodied carbon factors of key structural members, categorised by building type and occupancy
-	    - <span style="color: #7fccb6"><b>nonstructural</b></span>: CSV files providing quantities per built area and embodied carbon factors of key nonstructural members, categorised by building type and occupancy
+	    - <span style="color: #7fccb6"><b>non-structural</b></span>: CSV files providing quantities per built area and embodied carbon factors of key non-structural members, categorised by building type and occupancy

-		    Each CSV file for structural and nonstructural components contains the following columns:
+		    Each CSV file for structural and non-structural components contains the following columns:

 		    - **NO**: Sequential number of the component
-		    - **ITEM**: Type of structural or nonstructural component
+		    - **ITEM**: Type of structural or non-structural component
 		    - **QUANTITY**: Quantity of component per built area (in square meters)
 		    - **QUANTITY_UNITS**: Units for the quantity (e.g., cubic meters per square meter of built area)
 		    - **EC**: Embodied carbon factor (in kg of CO<sub>2</sub>e) per embodied carbon unit (see EC_UNITS)